Fort Worth Christian School: History

 Fort Worth Christian School first opened its doors in the fall of 1958, offering kindergarten through eighth grade and a junior college, then adding a grade every year, and finally adding a preschool.
 In 1972, the school phased out the junior college.

-The school is accredited by the Southern Association of Colleges and Schools.
+The school is accredited by the Council on Educational Standards and Accountability (CESA).
 The school is a member of the National Christian Schools Association, the Texas Association of Non-Public Schools, the Texas Christian Schools Association, the Texas Independent School Consortium, and the Texas Association of Private and Parochial Schools.

 Campus

 The school sits on more than 40 acres in the geographic center of North Richland Hills.
-Major facilities on campus include the Campus Center (Opened in 2003), Center for Science and Technology, Administration Building, The Cardinal Gym, The Mitchell Gym, Gene and Dorthy Barrow Field, and Inspiration Field (Baseball).
+Major facilities on campus include the Campus Center (Opened in 2003), Center for Science and Technology, Administration Building, The Cardinal Gym, The Mitchell Gym, Gene and Dorthy Barrow Field, and Keck-Horton Field (Baseball), and The Performing Arts Center.

 Curriculum

 In addition to its college-prep curriculum, Fort Worth Christian offers Advanced Placement and dual enrollment courses.
 All grades have a Bible class included in each student's schedule, along with daily chapel provided by the faculty and staff.
-100% of all graduates pursue higher education and earn up to $2,000,000 in scholarships.

 Social Sciences, Language, Religion & The Arts

 Fort Worth Christian offers Dual-Credit, AP, and Pre-AP classes in the social sciences, language, religion, and fine arts area.
-The Dual-Enrollment (Dual-Credit) classes enroll students in the class with Texas Wesleyan University and Tarrant County Community College, giving them college credit.
+The Dual-Enrollment (Dual-Credit) classes enroll students in the class with Texas Wesleyan University and Colorado Christian University, giving them college credit.
 Fort Worth Christian offers multiple language courses: